b-crawl/bcrawl/README.md

 # bcrawl

-X-Crawl was a notable fork of Dungeon Crawl Stone Soup; bcrawl is a continuation of it.
+bcrawl is a fork of [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl/) which originally continued the X-Crawl fork.

 For discussion, check out [the bcrawl Discord server](https://discord.gg/cJ2wPpZ).